creativenucleus/bytejammer/README.md

 (Swap `bytejammer.exe` for `bytejammer` on Linux/Mac.
 You may need to make the file executable with some chmod magic)

+Quick note: FFTDEVICE will be picked up from your environment and sent through as a parameter to TIC.
+I'll make this documentation better when I'm not hack-patching! =)

 ### Jukebox Mode

 Default (no arguments) mode will launch into jukebox mode, playing random Bytejams from LCDZ.